vSched/vcapacity/README.md

 ## Overview

-vTopology is a program used to determine the topology of vCPUs in a virtual machine.
-It measures cache line transfer latencies between vCPU pairs to infer their relationships, including SMT siblings, vCPUs on the same socket, and stacked vCPUs.
+vCapacity uses a cooperative and multi-phase sampling approach to measure the dynamic capacity of vCPUs in a virtual machine.
+It provides accurate capacity information without requiring hypervisor modifications, enabling better scheduling decisions in vSched.